secretstartups/handbook/sales/commercial/enablement/required7/index.html.md

 ### When to do it

 They should be created as soon as you have spoken to the account.
 If you have not yet spoken to them, then the command plan must be filled in with the questions you will ask when you do speak to them.
+If the deal is going through a partner then work with the partner and the Channel Account Manager (CAM) to get the answers required.

 _You need to continually update your Command Plan with every interaction with an account.
-A good Command Plan will get more content over time._
+A good Command Plan will get more content over time.
+Opportunities in stage 2 or above must have real information in the Command Plan, i.e. no template questions._

 ### How to do it